yehia67/documentation/client-libraries/0.1/how-to-guides/c/send-your-first-bundle.md

     transfer_array_add(transfers, &tf);
     ```

-    The library expects the values of the transaction fields to be in trits, so we convert the trytes to trits before adding them to the transfer object.
+    The library expects the values of the transaction fields in trits, so we convert the trytes to trits before adding them to the `transfer` object.

 5. To create a bundle from your `transfers` array, pass it to the [`iota_client_send_transfer()`](https://github.com/iotaledger/entangled/blob/develop/cclient/api/extended/send_transfer.h) method, which handles [tip selection](root://node-software/0.1/iri/concepts/tip-selection.md), [remote proof of work](root://getting-started/0.1/transactions/proof-of-work.md), and sending the bundle to the node